 It’s first important to understand that finding and attracting independent talent is an entirely different recruiting game than hiring traditional employees.
-Organizations must rethink and redesign their recruiting strategy to meet the needs of this unique talent pool.
+Enterprise managers must rethink and redesign their recruiting strategy to meet the needs of this unique talent pool.
 By prioritizing smooth onboarding and a culture of feedback and communication, a company becomes much more attractive to top independent talent.
 Follow these three steps to successfully find the talent you’re looking for, provide them with a top-notch work experience, and keep them coming back.

 As the use of independent talent grows, so does technology to support these types of work relationships.
 The majority of independent professionals will have their own website to showcase samples of their work, or enterprise managers may use a staffing agency to find talent that will be engaged on a temporary basis.
 Other organizations find it helpful to reach out to independent talent on their own career site, advertising project opportunities specific to independent contractors.